-28% of project leaders reported one or more jobs created due to CFI-funded infrastructure.
+29% of researchers leading CFI-funded projects reported one or more jobs created due to CFI-funded infrastructure.

 Just under two-thirds of all jobs created were within the host institutions.
-80% of the 595 jobs created outside the institution were in the private sector.
+72% of the 561 jobs created outside the institution were in the private sector.